Revolutionary-Games/Thrive/doc/setup_instructions.md

 Next you need, dotnet sdk, for example the package might be called `dotnet-sdk-5.0`, this will install the `dotnet` command required later.
 With Rider it may be possible to skip the mono install and just install dotnet sdk.

-Note that some of the used tools require the 3.1 version of the sdk, so you should install that now.
+On Linux you can use your package manager to install that.
+For example on Fedora this can be done with: `sudo dnf install dotnet-sdk-5.0`

 On Windows don't intall Mono or MonoDevelop, it will break things.
-Dotnet may be a good tool to use on Windows.
+Dotnet is a good tool to use on Windows.
+You can download an installer for that from: https://dotnet.microsoft.com/en-us/download

 For a better experience with Godot, you can install the following addon for MonoDevelop: